COS UCA Job Catalog

 Requirements:

-Schedules (updated for Spring 2023):
+Schedules (updated for Fall 2024):

 Before applying to this position, please confirm you are available for one of the scheduled precepts for COS 126, which you can find here.